 A Reading Challenge supporting a charity.
 Four age groupings 0-6, 7-12, 13-17, 18 and Above.
 All details on their site.

-‘Registrations are opening March 2020.
+‘Registrations open in March 2020.
 Register your interest now and we will keep you up to date !
 Read as much as you can throughout August’.
 Sponsorship money normally needed before the end of October.
 Exact dates once these are advised.

 ‘Online programming Challenge for high school students, run by the School of Information Technologies at the University of Sydney and NICTA.
 Unlike any other programming competition because we will teach you how to program as you compete’.

 Scholastic.
-‘The Challenge is open to students, Scholastic Book Club Organisers and Teachers from registered participating schools in Australia’.
+‘The Challenge is open to students, Scholastic Book Club Organisers and Teachers from registered participating schools in Australia.
+National Family Reading Month is the year’s biggest celebration of reading.
+Fairs held in May are supported with extra special tools, ideas and competitions to encourage families to Read More in May’.

 Scroll down the page to get details.